BitGo/BitGoJS/DEVELOPERS.md

 - Most dependencies found in the `dependencies` object are required in order for a package to run and/or compile.
 You should not run into issues where a dependency needs to be hoisted to the root level `package.json` file.
 - Please move dependencies that are not needed for build/run-time to the `devDependencies` object.
 From there further evaluate if they belong in a given module or at the root level.

+### Update `yarn.lock`

+Make sure to run `yarn install` after adding a new dependency to a module.
+This will update the `yarn.lock` file.
+Include the updated `yarn.lock` file in your PR.

 ### Tests

 - Testing libraries should be unified, installed, and ran from the root level of BitGoJS.
 Since development, ci/cd, publishing, etc... on BitGoJS requires installing from the root, all testing libraries should be in the root `devDependencies` object.
 They will then be consumed in respective module testing suites.